derek-watson14/azure-blog-cspb-3112/_posts/2025-01-28-app-services.md

 *Methodology: For each learning objective in each module, write a short summary demonstrating knowledge matching the objective as learned in the course.*

+## Post-course review
+The main Azure resource I work on at work is an App Service, so this course was really interesting.
+A lot of the information I knew already to some extent, but some was new and interesting.
+My favorite new information to me was:

+- We dont use this feature, but I love that App Service provides a no-code solution to authentication with federated identity providers, and you can use the providers SDK or just a login page.
+- I learned that Portal application settings override those in a appsettings.json or web.config file.
+This might be a preferable way to set some application settings.
+- We use custom logging with our CMS, but it might be worth using regular application logging since it works natively with App Service
+- I didnt really know about autoscaling options, we definitely have a defined traffic pattern because users are in just a few timezones.
+I will have to make some estimates to see if using autoscaling could save money, because that could result in cost savings for the org.
+- Learning more about deployment slots has made me think about how we could add a "test" slot to run tests
+- Interesting that explicitly setting traffic % to 0 for a slot makes it hidden without using a QSP.
+I might make that change for our stage slot so that it is not accessible to the public.

+*Course notes by module below*
 <hr/>

 ## Module 1: Explore Azure App Service